-Benjamin Naftalis is the Global Vice Chair of the White Collar Defense & Investigations Practice and a partner in the Litigation & Trial Department of Latham & Watkins.
+Benjamin Naftalis is the Global Vice Chair of the White Collar Defense & Investigations Practice and a partner in the Litigation & Trial Department.

-A former federal prosecutor, Mr. Naftalis is a trial lawyer who represents financial institutions, corporations, and individuals in white collar criminal defense and regulatory matters, internal investigations, complex civil litigation, and a range of other sensitive situations, throughout the US and internationally.
+A former federal prosecutor, Mr. Naftalis is an experienced trial and appellate lawyer who represents financial institutions, corporations, and individuals in white collar criminal defense and regulatory matters, internal investigations, complex civil litigation, and a range of other sensitive situations, throughout the US and internationally.

-Mr. Naftalis is also an experienced first-chair trial and appellate lawyer.
-He has tried eight federal jury trials, and briefed and argued more than 10 appeals before the US Court of Appeals for the Second Circuit, including addressing questions of first impression related to challenges to the extraterritorial reach of securities fraud prosecutions.
+Mr. Naftalis has tried eight federal jury trials and briefed and argued more than ten appeals before the US Court of Appeals for the Second Circuit, including questions of first impression related to the extraterritorial reach of securities fraud prosecutions.

-Mr. Naftalis is a term member of the Council on Foreign Relations.
+Mr. Naftalis is a member of the New York City Bar’s White Collar Committee and a former term member of the Council on Foreign Relations.